-(Last Updated on : 19/04/2012)
+(Last Updated on : 19/05/2017)

 Mauryan sculpture introduced new things in Indian sculpture

-, Emperor Ashoka had built several Buddhist buildings
+.
+After converting to Buddhism, Emperor Ashoka had built several Buddhist buildings

+; much earlier sculpture was perhaps in wood and which has not survived.
 The Mauryan sculptures mainly comprise of the religious ones.
 The finest specimen of Mauryan sculpture was the pillars built by Ashoka.
 These monolithic pillars were carved out of single rocks.
 The well sculpted pillars bear Buddhist inscriptions.
 The pillars have supporting stones and had capitals on the top of them.
 The rocks are well polished and proportionately etched out.
 The pillars at Sarnath

 female deities made out of clay have been excavated from Mauryan sites.
 The forms of the mother goddesses

 are worth checking out for the sheer architectural brilliance.